-The pressure relief valve must be rated at 150 psi, the maximum btu/h output of the unit, and comply with all local building codes and standards.
-Do not install any restrictions or other valves prior to the pressure relief valve.
+The pressure relief valve must be rated at 150 psi, the maximum btu/h input of the unit, and comply with all local building codes and standards.
+Do not install any restrictions or other valves in the pressure relief line.

-- 5. Install and route a discharge pipe from pressure relief valve to within six inches of the floor and directed away from walkways or other appliances. - a.
-Route the relief valve to within six inches of the floor to prevent injury in the event of a discharge. - b.
+- 3. Install and route a discharge pipe from pressure relief valve to within 6 inches of the floor and directed away from walkways or other appliances. - a.
+Route the relief valve to within 6 inches of the floor to prevent injury in the event of a discharge. - b.
 The diameter of the pipe from the relief valve must be equal to the outlet size of the relief valve. - c.
-Do not use reducers in the outlet pipe. - d.
-Do not install any valves, restrictions, elbows, or other blockages in the outlet pipe. - e.
+Do not use reducers in the outlet piping. - d.
+Do not install any valves, restrictions, or other blockages in the outlet piping. - e.
 For multiple unit installations, the outlet piping must not be connected together.
-Each pipe must be separately routed to a suitable drain. - Connect the unit to the building's hot water pipes.
-If multiple water heaters are being installed, the diameter of both the main cold water pipes and the main hot water pipes need to be sized by an engineering professional. - 7.
-To conserve energy, insulate all hot water pipes and recirculation pipes.
+Each line must be separately routed to a suitable drain.